WRXer/WRXer/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a Python Developer from Russia :ru:.
+I am a Python Developer :atom: from Russia :ru:.